 Generation VII was also the first to introduce new regional forms of previous Pokémon, adding new types and abilities to those creatures living in the generation’s Alola region.
 The best of them is undoubtedly the Alolan version of Exeggutor, which adds a huge neck to the usually stubby palm plant.
 It also had Ultrabeasts – extradimensional Pokémon with some truly outlandish designs.

 Generation VII also brought eleven new Legendaries: the four guardian deities Tapu Koko, Tapu Lele, Tapu Bulu, and Tapu Fini; Type: Null and its evolutionary form Silvally; the psychic pair Cosmog and Comoem; and Solgealeo, Lunala, and Necrozma as the life-giving light trio.

-Generation 8 Pokémon
+Gen 8 Pokémon

 Generation 8 added 96 new pocket monsters, 89 in the Galar region with Pokémon Sword and Shield, as well as 7 from Pokémon Legends Arceus.
 There are some fetching additions: the cute, monkey-like Grookey, the electric-poison type Toxel, and the hilarious lump-creature that is Snom.

 And Legendaries haven’t been forgotten, either, with eleven more added in this generation.
 These include the heroic guard dogs Zacian and Zamazenta; the extraterrestrial Eternatus; the martial arts-inspired Kubfu, Urshifu; the snowy Glastrier, Spectrier, and Calyrex; the titans Regidrago and Regieleki; and the lovely Enamorous.